Rudolf Abel: KGB service

 In July 1949, Fisher met with a "legal" KGB resident from the Soviet consulate general, who provided him with money.
 Shortly afterwards Fisher was ordered to reactivate the "Volunteer" network to smuggle atomic secrets to Russia.
 Members of the network had stopped cooperating after postwar security was tightened at Los Alamos.
 Lona Cohen (codenamed "LESLE") and her husband Morris Cohen (codenamed "LUIS" and "VOLUNTEER") had run the Volunteer network and were seasoned couriers.
 Theodore "Ted" Hall (codenamed "MLAD"), a physicist, was the most important agent in the network in 1945, passing atomic secrets from Los Alamos.
 The Volunteer network grew to include "Aden" and "Serb", nuclear physicists contacted by Hall, and "Silver".
 Fisher spent most of his first year organizing his network.
 While it is not known for certain where Fisher went or what he did, it is believed he travelled to Santa Fe, New Mexico, the collection point for stolen diagrams from the Manhattan Project.
 Kitty Harris, a former pupil of Fisher's, had spent a year in Santa Fe during the war, where she passed secrets from physicists to couriers.
-During this period, Fisher received the Order of the Red Banner, an important Soviet medal normally reserved for military personnel.
+During this period, Fisher received the Order of the Red Banner, an important Soviet decoration normally reserved for military personnel.

 In 1950, Fisher's illegal residency was endangered by the arrest of Julius and Ethel Rosenberg, for whom Lona Cohen had been a courier.
 The Cohens were quickly spirited to Mexico before moving on to Moscow.
 They were to resurface in the United Kingdom using the identities of Peter and Helen Kroger.
 Fisher was relieved when the Rosenbergs did not disclose any information about him to the Federal Bureau of Investigation (FBI), but the arrests heralded a bleak outlook for his new spy network.
 However, on 21 October 1952, as instructed by Moscow, Reino Häyhänen left a thumbtack on a signpost in New York's Central Park.
 The thumbtack signaled to Fisher that Häyhänen, his new assistant, had arrived.
 Codenamed "VIK", Häyhänen arrived in New York on the RMS Queen Mary, under the alias Eugene Nikolai Maki.
 The real Maki had been born in the United States to a Finnish-American father and a New York mother in 1919.
 In 1927, the family migrated to Estonia.
 In 1948, the KGB had called Häyhänen to Moscow where they issued him a new assignment.
 In 1949, Häyhänen freely obtained Maki's birth certificate.
 He had then spent three years in Finland taking over Maki's identity.